 Once you fill out your name and email address you get instantly directed to the training area which looks a little something like this:

-You’ll find 9 training lessons, most of them 2 to 10-minute videos, that essentially show you various ways you can promote American Online Jobs through a variety of social media and job listing sites for a commission.
+You’ll find 9 training lessons, most of them 2 to 10-minute videos, that essentially show you ways you can promote American Online Jobs through a variety of social media and job listing sites for a commission.

 Lesson 1 is a quick welcome video that gives you a general overview of the course.